 5. Healthcare costs

 Sticking with the last point, I don’t believe that the need to control costs necessarily means that there has to be a stark choice between the traditional US model of healthcare or moving towards a more centralized system that exists in European countries—with all of the restrictions, control and rationing that goes with that.
 There are several hybrid models that exist, such as in countries like Australia (where I’ve worked too and seen excellent care being delivered).
-My hope is that we can reconcile the need to control costs without adopting a more controlled system where physicians and patients feel their choices and freedom are limited.
+My hope is that we can reconcile the need to control costs without adopting a more centralized system where physicians and patients feel their choices and freedom are limited.
+Either way, our system is way too expensive—none more so than for our long-suffering patients.

 There we go, my New Year’s wish list.
 The best people to make healthcare choices will always be the patient and their doctor, and this relationship always needs to remain front and center of any care system.
 Whatever the New Year holds in store, physicians need to work together to ensure we move in the right direction and make healthcare better.